puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 * *License Availability*

 The console UI now displays how many licenses you are currently using and how many are available, so you'll know exactly how much capacity you have to expand your deployment.
-In addition, the "active license" count is now determined by the number of active nodes known to puppetdb.
+In addition, the "active license" count is now determined by the number of active nodes known to puppetdb rather than by the number of un-revoked certs.
 The [console navigation page](console_navigating.html) has more information.

 * *Support for Google Compute Engine*